top of page

 Reflections On My MBCP Teacher Training

-My darling Isabella, auditing my yoga session.
+My darling Isabella, auditing my group yoga session.

 My meditation practice has deepened over the course of this training — not in a linear or tidy way, but in a very real and embodied one.
 Practice has become a quiet, steady companion in the background of my full and layered life: as a mother, yoga teacher, doula-in-training, and now MBCP teacher-in-training.